paxosglobal/ybs-contract/README.md

 Rebasing is performed by the `REBASE_ROLE` through `increaseRebaseMultiplier()`.

 The `REBASE_ADMIN_ROLE` has the power to call all rebasing administrative functions, including:
-- `setRebaseMultipliers()` : Fail-safe function to protect against multiplier misconfiguration.
+- `setNextMultiplier()` : Fail-safe function to protect against multiplier misconfiguration.
 - `setRebasePeriod()` : Sets the period at which rebasing occurs, protects against multiple increases within a rebase period.
 - `setMaxRebaseRate()` : Sets the upper bound on multiplier increases, protects against larger than expected increases.